GeneriekPublicatiePlatformWoo/registratie-component/docs/admin/index.rst

 Because the admin interface is in the Dutch language, the remainder of the following instructions are also written in the Dutch language.

-.. todo:: Provide proper guides/manual.

-.. todo:: Add screenshots when interfaces are no longer changing constantly.

 Hoe krijg ik toegang?
 -----------------------